- Manufacturer: Commodore

 Many 3rd party operating systems have been developed for the C64.
 As well as the original GEOS, a graphical windows and icon based system (full GUI).
 At least two third-party GEOS-compatible systems have been written: Wheels and GEOS megapatch.
 Both of these require hardware upgrades to the original C64.
 Several other operating systems are or have been available, including WiNGS OS, the Unix-like LUnix, operated from a command-line, and the embedded systems OS Contiki, with full GUI.
 Other less well known OSes include ACE, Asterix, DOS/65 and GeckOS.

-CP/M 2.2 was released officially from Commodore, almost right from the beginning in 1982 (probably was only produced until 1983).
-This is an cartridge with an external Z80 processor and requires a floppy drive as media.
-(I got an CP/M Z80 cartridge in my collection, see pictures bellow).
-C64 CP/M suffer a lack of software, although most CP/M software can run on these systems, floppy disk format is incompatible with other CP/M platforms.
-The low usage of CP/M on C64, meant most software houses didn’t mastered versions for the Commodore disk format.
-The difficulties from a users perspective to transfer a program from another CP/M computer onto the C64 was very high (not impossible).
-I know a few titles were available commercially, like a version of Turbo Pascal.
-In the beginning, Commodore marketed the Commodore 64 as CP/M compatible in the print on the box, which is not really true, as it requires the CP/M Z80 cartridge to run.
+CP/M 2.2 was available from Commodore almost right from the beginning in 1982, but was probably cancelled sometime in 1983.
+It is an cartridge with an Z80 processor and requires a floppy drive as media.
+(I got the CP/M Z80 cartridge in my collection, see pictures bellow).
+C64 CP/M suffer from lack of software, although most CP/M software can theoretical run on these systems, the C64 floppy disk format is incompatible with other CP/M platforms.
+The low usage of CP/M on C64, meant almost no software houses mastered programs for the Commodore disk format.
+The difficulties from a users perspective to transfer a program from another CP/M computer onto the C64 was very high, but not impossible.
+In the beginning, Commodore marketed the Commodore 64 as CP/M compatible in the print on the box, which was not really true, as it requires the CP/M Z80 cartridge to run.